rng-guy/NFSMWBartender/APPENDIX.md

 * The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).

-* If you want to use global cop spawn limits > 8, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
-This is necessary because the game cannot handle managing > 8 "Chasers" for very long.
-To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file; there, set the `PursuitCops` value to 255 and disable every single cop-related feature under `[Options]`.
-After configuring LA like this, use only Bartender to set any global cop-spawn limits!
+* If you want to use global cop-spawn limits > 8 and / or make "Chasers" spawns independent of other vehicles, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
+This is necessary because the vanilla game becomes unstable if there are too many vehicles present.
+To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file; there, set `PursuitCops` to 255 and disable every single cop-related feature under `[Options]`.
+After configuring LA like this, use Bartender to set global cop-spawn limits.

 * "Chasers" will only flee at Heat levels for which you define valid flee-delay values.